MicrosoftDocs/xamarin-docs/docs/android/deploy-test/signing/index.md

 key in the following location:

 **C:\\Users\\*USERNAME*\\AppData\\Local\\Xamarin\\Mono for Android\\Keystore\\chimp\\chimp.keystore**
 > [!NOTE]
+> The AppData folder is hidden by default.
+You may need to unhide it to access it.
+To unhide hidden folders in file explorer
+> select *View*, and in the *Show/Hide* section check the box for *File name extensions*.

+> [!NOTE]
 > Be sure to back up the resulting keystore file and password in a